Photo: Mountain Biking in Stromlo Forest Park, Australian Capital Territory - Photo: Paul Foley

 Canberra Nature Park are areas within the urban area of the city.
 Other parks include Weston Park and Stirling Park, the Australian National Botanic Gardens and the Jerrabomberra Wetlands, all important in protecting the natural parts of the city.
 These many parks and Lake Burley Griffin make Canberra the special place it is.

 Located in the Snowy Mountains just to the west of the ACT, this park has the highest mountains in Australia.
 In winter, there are snowfields and ski resorts that cater for skiing, snowboarding and just about everything else to do with snow, while the rest of the year you can enjoy the alpine splendour.
 The highest parts of the park can be explored only during the warmer months, but there are plenty of walks and exploring to do anytime of the year.
-See more about the Alpine Snowfields of NSW.
+See more about the:

 Search the Australia Tourist Guide